 Each group will turn in one solution.
-Case write-ups should be submitted electronically (an excel file) through the Drop Box in Canvas strictly before 9am on the day in which they are due.
+Case write-ups should be submitted electronically (an excel file) through the Drop Box in Canvas no later than 15 minutes before the start of the lecture on the day in which they are due.
 Late submission will not be accepted.
-You should bring a printed hardcopy of your answers to refer to during class discussion (beware that printing Excel is sometimes cumbersome).
+You should have a copy of assignment answers (electronic or hardcopy) to refer to during class discussion.